 - chopped fresh parsley , to garnish

-- Cut the loaf of bread into 1-inch slices with a serrated knife, leaving about 1/4-inch of the base of the bread intact.
+- Using a serrated knife, cut the loaf of bread into 1-inch slices, leaving about 1/4-inch of the base of the bread intact.
 Repeat cuts in the opposite direction to create a crosshatch/cubed pattern.
 Place bread on the foil.

-- Press provolone pieces between all the slices of bread, making sure to get down in the grooves.
+- Place provolone pieces between ALL the slices of bread, making sure to get down in the grooves.

 - In a small bowl, whisk together the melted butter, marinara sauce, minced garlic, garlic powder, onion powder, and Italian seasoning.